getkeops/keops/keops/core/formulas/norms/Readme.md

-#pragma once

 /*
- * The file where the elementary norm-related operators are defined.
+ * The files where the elementary norm-related operators are defined.
  * Available norms and scalar products are :
  *
  *   (.|.), |.|, |.|^2, |.-.|^2 :